 With this information, and knowing Rodin is the first modern sculptor, I now have a brief sense that although he is classically trained, his style is going to defy tradition.

 - Read essay on smarthistory.org about Rodin’s The Burghers of Calais.
 LINK: https://www.khanacademy.org/humanities/becoming-modern/avant-garde-france/avant-garde-sculpture/a/rodin-the-burghers-of-calais

 - Watch video on smarthistory.org about Rodin’s The Gates of Hell.
 LINK: https://www.khanacademy.org/humanities/becoming-modern/avant-garde-france/avant-garde-sculpture/v/rodin-the-gates-of-hell-1880-1917

-Remember / FYI: The powerpoint and discussion boards or wikis are always on Blackboard.
-The Met Museum assignment #1 is available here (link above) and on Blackboard.
+Remember / FYI: The powerpoints and the Met Museum assignment #1 is available on Blackboard.